cpraveen/numa/splines.md

 $$
 f'(-1) = f'(+1) = 0
 $$

 which will be used in constructing the cubic spline below.
+The symbols are  Chebyshev points.

 ```{code-cell}
 xmin, xmax = -1.0, +1.0